learn-co-curriculum/phase-4-mock-challenge-camping-fun/README.md

 ### GET /campers

-Return JSON data in the format below:
+Return JSON data in the format below. **Note**: you should return a JSON response in this format, without any additional nested data related to each camper.

 ```json
 [